-Threshold(s) Potentially Significant Impact Project Impact Adequately Addressed in LRDP EIR Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact c) Would the project have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
+Threshold(s) Potentially Significant Impact Project Impact Adequately Addressed in LRDP EIR Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact or So no th Vould the project have a substantial adverse effect in federally protected wetlands as defined by ection 404 of the Clean Water Act (including, but of limited to, marsh, vernal pool, coastal, etc.) prough direct removal, filling, hydrological effective, or other means?

-As identified in Section 4.4, Biological Resources, of the 2005 LRDP EIR, development under the 2005 LRDP could involve minor development, such as extension of utility lines or pedestrian or bicycle paths, within Naturalistic open space areas, which can include arroyos that may contain jurisdictional seasonal wetlands or "waters of the U.S." The analysis of Impact 4.4-3 in the 2005 LRDP EIR concluded that, with implementation of PS Open Space 3, PS Conservation 1 and 2, PP 4.4-1(a), PP 4.4-1(b), PP 4.4-2(a), PP 4.4.2(b), MM 4.4-3(a), MM 4.4-3(b), and MM 4.4-3(c), there would be less than significant impacts to jurisdictional wetlands.
+As identified in Section 4.4, Biological Resources, of the 2005 LRDP EIR, development under the 2005 LRDP could involve minor development, such as extension of utility lines or pedestrian or bicycle paths, within Naturalistic open space areas, which can include arroyos that may contain jurisdictional seasonal wetlands or "waters of the U.S." The analysis of Impact 4.4-3 in the 2005 LRDP EIR concluded that, with implementation of PS Open Space 3, PS Conservation 1 and 2, PP 4.4-1(a), PP 4.4-1(b), PP 4.4-2(a), PP 4.4-2(b), MM 4.4-3(a), MM 4.4-3(b), and MM 4.4-3(c), there would be less than significant impacts to jurisdictional wetlands.